Transfer of IP rights in Spain

 2.1 Are original supporting documents essential or are copies sufficient?

-To record a patent assignment before the Spanish Patents and Trademarks Office (“SPTO”), the corresponding official form should be fulfilled and submitted (either by the assignor, by the assignee or jointly) before the SPTO (either in person or online).
+To record a patent assignment the corresponding official form has to be fulfilled and submitted (either by the assignor or the assignee) to the SPTO (in person or online).

 2.2 Are there any legalization and/or notarization and/or translation requirements?